Epiphany is asking for an estimate of your financial giving for 2022.

 “Do not store up for yourselves treasures on earth, where moth and rust consume and where thieves break in and steal; but store up for yourselves treasures in heaven, where neither moth nor rust consumes and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”

-Please remember to continue fulfilling your estimated giving or make contributions to Epiphany.
+Please remember to continue fulfilling your estimated giving and making financial offerings to Epiphany.

 Checks can be made out to Church of the Epiphany and mailed to 538 Henry St, Eden NC 27288

-Or you can use the link below to use your credit card to make a contribution directly to Epiphany.
+Or you can use the link below to use your credit card to make an offering directly to Epiphany.